Alkamal01/Rust-API-GATEWAY/examples/http_routing/README.md

 ## Configuration

-The `config.json` file configures the Kairos gateway:
+The `config.json` file configures the Rusta gateway:

 - **JWT Settings**: Authentication configuration (currently auth is disabled for the example endpoint)
 - **Router**: Defines the HTTP routing rule